Megha849/HygieiaDocs/pages/product1/signup.md

 2. Check/uncheck the widget options to add/delete widgets from the dashboard.
 3. Click Save.

-To delete a template, click the Delete icon beside the template name.
+To delete a template:

+- Click the Delete icon beside the template name.
+System prompts a message to confirm or cancel deletion.
+Click Delete to confirm deletion.
   The template is deleted.

 Note: You cannot delete templates that are being used in existing dashboards.